yeokm1/retro-configs/README.md

 ## 5. [Thinkpad X61](laptops/thinkpad-x61) (2007)

 The Thinkpad X61 is a laptop released in 2007 by IBM.
-The machine is configured to multi-boot to DOS 6.22, Windows 10 32-bit and Xubuntu.
+The machine is configured to multi-boot to Win 98 SE, Win XP Pro and MX Linux.

 <img src="laptops/thinkpad-x61/photos/x61-front.jpg" width="500">